Chart Color Schemes

 Cultural Diversity

-North Gosford's cultural diversity was above average, with 24.4% of its population born overseas and 15.7% speaking a language other than English at home.
+North Gosford exhibited above-average cultural diversity, with 24.4% of its population born overseas and 15.7% speaking a language other than English at home.
 Christianity was the predominant religion in North Gosford, comprising 47.4% of the population.
-However, the most notable overrepresentation was in the 'Other' category, which made up 1.2% of the population compared to Greater Sydney's 0.5%.
+The most notable overrepresentation was in the 'Other' category, which accounted for 1.2% of the population compared to Greater Sydney's 0.5%.

 Frequently Asked Questions - Diversity